briangershon/openzeppelin-erc721-upgradeable/README.md

 ## Developing Locally and Running Unit Tests

+Install dependencies and run tests to make sure things are working.

     npm install
     npm test

+For first-time setup after creating your repo based on this template, you'll want to rename the contract.
+Follow these steps:

+-   Rename `MyNFTCollection.sol` to the contract name of your choice.
+-   Search-and-replace `MyNFTCollection` throughout the code base.
+-   You'll probably want to make some changes to `README.md` to make this your own.

+Now, try running the tests again and make sure everything is working.

+    npm test

 ## Deploying

-Deploying an upgradeable contract is a bit more complex and 3 contracts are required.
+Deploying an upgradeable contract is a bit more complex and 3 contracts are required on initial deploy.

-TODO: More details soon.
+There are two deploy scenarios:

+-   First-time deploy of all 3 contracts.
+-   Subsequent upgrades of just your 1 contract.

 ### Setup configuration and fund your wallet